chaehyeonsong/discocal/README.md

-# Unbiased Estimator for Distorted Conics in Camera Calibration (CVPR24)
+# Unbiased Estimator for Distorted Conics in Camera Calibration (CVPR24, ***highlight***)

-## Description
+For decades, the checkerboard pattern has been the go-to method for camera calibration, providing only pixel-level precision.
+But what if we could improve accuracy even further?
+This paper reveals the power of the circular pattern: a game-changer offering subpixel precision to meet challenges even from unconventional visual sensors.

+## The core limitation for conic in camera calibration

+Sub-pixel accuracy and detection robustness are virtues of the conic features.
+But why do we use a checkerboard, not a circular pattern?

+> :cry: Conic is ***not*** conic anymore under distortion!!

+As shown below, the circle center is not projected to the centroid of the distorted ellipse under perspective transformation and distortion.

 <img src="./Figs/overview.png" width="600" height="300">

-As shown above, the circle center is not projected to the centroid of the distorted ellipse under perspective transformation and distortion.
 Without considering geometery of the distorted ellipse, existing circular pattern-based calibration methods are biased, which leads low calibration accuracy than a checkerboard pattern.

-**Our unbiased estimator completes the missing piece in the conic-based calibration pipeline and outperforms the checkerboard pattern-based calibration.**
+> :pushpin: **Our unbiased estimator completes the missing piece in the conic-based calibration pipeline**

-## Camera model
+## Calibration parameters in camera model

 We assume pin-hole camera model with radial distortion.
 <img src="./Figs/camera_model.png" width="600" height="200">

-Calibration results:
-	fx, fy, cx, cy, skew, d1, d2, ... dn
+Calibration results: fx, fy, cx, cy, skew, d1, d2, ... dn

-# How to use
+# Installation
 ## Dependency
 - [Ceres-Solver](http://ceres-solver.org/index.html)
 - [Eigen3](https://eigen.tuxfamily.org/dox/index.html)